A List of Food

 Rich in Potassium

-Selecting food rich in potassium to add to your diet is a sensible way to top up your potassium levels to reach the Recommended Daily Allowance (RDA), especially when you are prescribed diuretics to lower blood pressure, which not only causes the body to expel fluid but with it our much needed potassium.
+Selecting food rich in potassium to add to your diet is a sensible way to top up your your levels to reach the Recommended Daily Allowance (RDA), especially when you are prescribed diuretics to lower blood pressure, which not only causes the body to expel fluid but with it that much needed vital mineral.

-My growing list will feature familiar foods as well as unfamiliar, helping you to have a wider variety of foods to choose from, creating a more interesting diet.
+My growing list will feature familiar as well as unfamiliar produce, helping you to have a wider variety of foods to choose from, creating a more interesting diet.

 The first 4 of our foods very rich in potassium are -